andreamanini98/TABEC/README.md

 ## Minor things

 Other little things one may be aware of:
+* If you're missing tChecker, please download it <a href="https://github.com/ticktac-project/tchecker/releases/tag/v0.8">here</a>.
 * Since the program uses colors in the cli, if you want to see them, please use a compatible terminal.<br>
-* Testing have been done on MacOS Sonoma 14.0 only.
+* Testing have been done on MacOS Sonoma 14.0 and 14.1 only.
 Should work also on other Unix-based OSs.
 * If on Unix systems the tool doesn't work, try launching it from a zsh terminal (instead of a bash or other default terminals).
 * If using this tool on Windows, please consider launching it from a Unix virtual machine or by using WSL (Windows Subsystem for Linux).
 * If you see as output something like "printf: xxx: invalid number", where xxx will be a floating point number, please perform the following command in order to avoid such a warning: